Let this amazing device enforce screen limits for you so you can see the benefits of limiting screen time for your kids without being the bad guy!

 I finally just decided that helping them to use technology appropriately and continuing to “be the bad guy” by limiting usage and even taking away devices if necessary was my only hope for not raising zombies.
 I came up with 5 things I would do to help them understand the power of the technologythey were using and to help them use it appropriately.

 But I was still the bad guy, and I hated it.

-Then one day during Christmas break, I realized that my 9-year-old daughter, Sophia, had been on the computer playing Animal Jam for FOUR HOURS!
+Then one day during Christmas break, I realized that my 9-year-old daughter had been on the computer playing Animal Jam for FOUR HOURS!
 I was upset with her for not following the rules, but I was more upset with myself for not realizing it happened and not enforcing the rules.

 I remembered I had an extension on my browser (Google Chrome) called “Stay Focusd” which would block any site from being accessed after it had been used for a certain amount of time.
-So, I explained to Sophia that I would be limiting her time on Animal Jam and she would only get 30 minutes per day to play on it.
+So, I explained to her that I would be limiting her time on Animal Jam and she would only get 30 minutes per day to play on it.